refp16/refp16.github.io/_posts/2013-10-15-stata-and-the-bysort-command.md

 finally came to grips with the command.

-The query was on how to eliminate _firms_ in a panel database if they presented jumps along the _year_ variable.
+The query was on how to eliminate _firms_ in a panel database if they presented gaps along the _year_ variable.
 For example, start with a database that looks like this:

 	     +---------------------+